umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

 - A `PREFIX.1_copy.slurm` job file can be launched to copy all the data to a ceph bucket.
 - A `PREFIX.readme.md` file is created that describes the process and where the files on ceph are located.

+## `filesinbackup`: Create file lists from tier 2 bucket and `shared/disaster_recovery`

+The purpose of this subcommand is to generate a list of files that are stored in a tier 2 bucket.
+It also generates a file list for all files in the $MSIPROJECT/shared/disaster_recovery.
+Finally, the tool will compare these file lists and report differences.
+Many people backup files in these two locations, but it's helpful to have a current list of files.

 ## FAQs